hurchalla/modular_arithmetic/README.md

-# Modular Arithmetic
+# The "12 o'clock" Modular Arithmetic library

-Modular Arithmetic library for C++
+A very high performance and easy to use Modular Arithmetic (header-only) library for C++ for native integer types, with extensive support for Montgomery arithmetic.

 ## Design goals